Ensuring Production-Grade Security with Kubernetes Pod Security Standards

 Kubernetes Pod Security Standards for Production - Photo by Markus Winkler on Unsplash

-Kubernetes Pod Security Standards offer three modes: Privileged, Baseline, and Restricted.
-Each mode serves a different purpose, and understanding them is key to securing your cluster.
+Kubernetes Pod Security Standards categorize security policies into three modes: Privileged, Baseline, and Restricted.
+Understanding these modes is crucial for tailoring security to your workloads.

 kind: PodSecurityPolicy